ahmetak4n/sonarsource-code-challanges/day4/README.md

 # Day 4 Javascript
-We have a small javascript application that developed by nodejs - expressjs framework.
+We have a small javascript application that developed by expressjs framework.
+ExpressJS routing provide case-insensitive routing by default.
+But our team developed a middleware for validation of JWT tokens with `startsWith` function that are working case-sensitive by default.

 # run
 ```bash